zanex88/iHeater/User-mods/software/Home Assistant Integration/HowTo.md

 # iHeater Integration via Klipper and Home Assistant

-This guide describes how to set up the iHeater as a standalone Klipper MCU (without a printer mainboard) and integrate its chamber control macro into Home Assistant based on the active print material.
+This guide explains how to run the **iHeater** as a standalone Klipper MCU (without a printer mainboard) and control the chamber temperature via **Home Assistant** based on the active print material.

+The setup uses:

+- **Klipper** running on a Raspberry Pi
+- **Moonraker** as API layer
+- **Mainsail** for Klipper management
+- **Home Assistant** for automation and material-based temperature control

+The repository already contains the required configuration files:

+- `printer.cfg`
+- `iHeater.cfg`

+# Prerequisites

+Before starting, ensure you have:

+- Raspberry Pi (recommended: Pi 3 or newer)
+- Raspberry Pi OS or OS Lite (64-bit)
+- iHeater board
+- USB cable
+- Home Assistant instance
+- Network access between Home Assistant and the Raspberry Pi

 ## 1. Raspberry Pi Setup with KIAUH